How do the carbon markets work now?

 The carbon credit creation process, whilst thorough, is slow and full of intermediaries, restricting many projects from ever fulfilling their potential.

 The creation of a carbon credit all starts with a standards body, such as VERRA or Gold Standard.
 The standards body lays out the prescribed methodology, tools and best practices for the industry.
-The methodology must first go through an approval process assessing the social and environmental impacts.
+The methodology must first go through an assessing the social and environmental impacts.

 The project developer chooses a methodology that suits their purposes.
 If no such methodology exists, they can create a methodology and go through the approval process.

-Verification bodies such as Bureau Veritas, and others, undertake inspections of projects once results are available of their carbon mitigation or removal effect.
+Verification bodies such as , and others, undertake inspections of projects once results are available of their carbon mitigation or removal effect.
 Using the methodologies applied to the project they assess and eventually approve the credits produced by the project in order for them to be sold as Carbon Credits.